TadekSz/Project-Altlas/README.md

 🤝 Contributing: The Pull Request Ecosystem

 Atlas relies on community validation.
-We cannot test every color on every monitor and printing press in the world—but together, we can.
+We cannot test every color on every monitor and printing press in the world, but together, we can.

 -Submit a Color: Have spectral data for a beautiful, versatile color?
 Format it using our v2.0 schema and submit a PR.

 -Refine a Translation: If you find that a specific CMYK translation prints too warm on FOGRA47, adjust the math in the JSON file and submit a Pull Request with your physical proofing notes.

 License: MIT